Grover Beach, California

 Grover Beach is a city in San Luis Obispo County, California, United States.
-The population was 13,156 at the 2010 census, up from 13,067 in 2000.
-Grover Beach is the location of the Pacific Crossing cable Landing station.
-This is where trans-pacific submarine cables come ashore and interface with the North American telecom network.
+The population was 12,701 at the 2020 census, down from 13,156 in 2010.
+Grover Beach is the location of the Pacific Crossing 1 (PC-1) cable landing station, where trans-pacific submarine communications cables come ashore and connect to the North American telecommunication network.

 History

 Grover Beach was originally known as Town of Grover, which was founded on August 1, 1887.
-The town was named for its founder, D.W.
-Grover.
+The town was named for its founder, D. W. Grover.

 Grover filed his plans at the San Luis Obispo County Court House and eventually founded what was to be known as City of Grover City.
 There was a popular vote that allowed incorporating on December 21, 1959, as City of Grover City.
 However, the name seemed redundant so some people sought better names, especially ocean-oriented names.
 In 1992, there was another popular vote, in which the town's name was officially changed from "City of Grover City" to "Grover Beach" to emphasize the seaside location.